-In order to rigorously quantify the differences between variants of $C^\text{af}$, we construct its \textit{surface form} (i.e., its natural language textual form) from a formalized underlying structured called a \textit{reasoning tree} (see Figure \ref{fig:accord}).
-A reasoning tree consists of \textit{reasoning templates}.
-Each reasoning template is an abstraction derived from a specific \textit{reasoning skill}, which is a recurring pattern of commonsense reasoning \cite{talmor2018commonsenseqa}.
-For example, the \texttt{spatial} reasoning skill (see Table \ref{table:reasoning-skills-and-templates}) is the pattern of understanding which objects commensensically appear at which locations (e.g., ``an instrument appears near a music store'') \cite{talmor2018commonsenseqa}.
-Each template also maps its skill to a surface form with placeholder variables for concepts.
-For example, the \texttt{spatial} template may have the surface form ``$\mathbf{X}$ appears near $\mathbf{Y}$'', where $\mathbf{X}$ and $\mathbf{Y}$ are variables that can be grounded (e.g., $\mathbf{X} \leftarrow$ \texttt{instrument} and $\mathbf{Y} \leftarrow$ \texttt{music store}).

-To construct a reasoning tree, reasoning templates are composed (i.e., linked together) via their variables (see Figure \ref{fig:accord}).
+To construct a \textit{generic} reasoning tree, reasoning templates are composed (i.e., linked together) via their variables (see Appendix \ref{sec:appendix:accord:trees} for details).
 This creates a \textit{reasoning graph} with variables as nodes and templates as edges. \accord{} operates on this graph to rigorously enforce construct validity.
-For example, \accord{} constrains the reasoning graph to contain no cycles (hence, the more precise term ``reasoning tree'').
+In particular, \accord{} constrains the reasoning graph to contain no cycles---hence, the more precise term ``reasoning (poly)tree''.